ashinshanly/musicsync/README.md

 With MusicSync, those solo listening sessions become vibrant social gatherings, where reactions, votes, and energy flow in real-time.
 No more "you had to be there" moments—now everyone can be there.

-## ✨ Key Features
+## Key Features

 - **Instant Audio Sharing** — Stream system audio or microphone with a single click
 - **Stunning Visualizer** — See music come alive with a responsive audio visualizer
 - **Real-Time Reactions** — Vote on what's playing and see crowd feedback instantly
 - **Zero Friction** — No accounts or downloads needed—just create a room and share the link
 - **Device Agnostic** — Works across platforms and browsers (desktop optimal for sharing)
-- **Privacy First** — Peer-to-peer architecture means your audio doesn't pass through our servers
+- **Privacy First** — Peer-to-peer architecture means your audio doesn't pass through my server
-- **Glass Morphic UI** — Modern, futuristic interface with responsive design

 ## Prerequisites